-is used when there is no driver present in the vehicle at the time of the crash.
+Used when there is no driver present in the vehicle at the time of the crash.

-is used when there is insufficient information to determine the subject vehicle's trajectory between the end of the pre-event movement phase and the initiation point of the first harmful event or when there is insufficient information to determine specific lateral movement components.
+Used when there is insufficient information to determine the subject vehicle's trajectory between the end of the pre-event movement phase and the initiation point of the first harmful event or when there is insufficient information to determine specific lateral movement components.

-PRE-FHE Examples
+Pre-FHE Examples